People operations is a strategic approach that focuses on enhancing team member experiences and aligning them with organizational goals.

 5. Use the right HR tools and technology

 Modern HR platforms allow you to automate routine processes and analyze large datasets.
-This frees up more time for your ops team to spend on human-centric tasks and provides insights for better decision-making across the organization.
+This frees up up to 7 hours per week for your ops team to spend on human-centric tasks and provides insights for better decision-making across the organization.

 6. Streamline payroll and prioritize expediency